brownvc/zone-graphs/src/README.md

 ### FreeCAD path setup

-put absolute path to your FreeCAD lib in setup.py
+Please download and compile FreeCAD and put absolute path to your FreeCAD lib in setup.py

 ### Dataset